LocalT0aster/Notes/DesignPatterns/Visitor.md

 > **Note**
 > Typically a tool for structure traversal rather than anything else.

----
-A pattern where a component (visitor) is allowed to traverse the entire inheritance hierarchy.
-Implemented by propagating a single visit() method throughout the entire hierarchy.
+A pattern where a component (`visitor`) is allowed to traverse the entire inheritance hierarchy.
+Implemented by propagating a single `visit()` method throughout the entire hierarchy.

 ## Intent